olivierdalang/SPCgeonode/README.md

 ## WIP

 - have ssl working online => TEST
-- use env variables / secrets where applicable
+- use env variables / secrets where applicable => DONE ?
-- publish on git and autobuild images
+- publish on git and autobuild images => DONE ?
+- make docker deploy work again (see if finally service launched after waiting during a long time (docker service ls))